praffs18/Sales-Performance-Analysis/README.md

 Mike Goodman, the head of Product Management of a retail products company, is responsible for determining which products his company should continue to offer for sale and which products should be discontinued from the company’s product catalogue.

 # Domain: Ecommerce
-Dataset Description: We will be using Superstore Dataset which covers Orders data from 2014 - 2017.
+Dataset Description: Superstore Dataset which covers Orders data from 2014 - 2017.

 # A Tableau desktop file consist of:
 1. The Superstore dataset is cleaned it in tableau prep then dump into sql server and load it into tableau desktop.